 1. Sig Sauer Romeo5 1x20mm Compact Red Dot

 I don’t know where the Juliet is, but we got the Romeo here.
 Sig Sauer is a well-known red dot sight manufacturer.
-The one we have here is a 1x optic with 20mm objective lens.
-It’s far better than MP5 iron sight and is on par/better than most ACOG.
+The one we have here is a 1x optic with a 20mm objective lens.
+It’s far better than MP5 Iron Sight and is on par/better than most ACOG.
 It’s a well-built red dot sight with neat features.

-There is 10 level brightness adjustment for the reticle.
+There are a total of 10 levels of brightness adjustments for the reticle.
 Even in bright sun or in a low-light condition, Romeo5 has you covered.
 One might say, it’s a sick optic (ba dum tss).

-MOTAC stands for motion activated illumination.
+MOTAC stands for motion-activated illumination.
 It’s a sensor that can sense the movement of the sight.
-If the red dot is sitting idly without moving, the reticle will automatically turn of its illumination.
+If the red dot is sitting idly without moving, the reticle will automatically turn off its illumination.
 When you pick up the gun and start moving, the reticle will shine again.